Antony Leung

-Antony Leung Kam-chung GBS OBE JP (born 29 January 1952 in Hong Kong with family roots in Shunde, Guangdong) is a businessman who served as Financial Secretary of the Hong Kong Special Administrative Region (HKSAR), from 29 May 2001 until his resignation on 16 July 2003.
+Antony Leung Kam-chung GBS OBE JP (born 29 January 1952) is a businessman who served as Financial Secretary of the Hong Kong Special Administrative Region (HKSAR), from 29 May 2001 until his resignation on 16 July 2003.

 He was embroiled in a financial scandal in early 2003 after it was revealed he had bought an expensive Lexus car shortly before imposing a new car tax, creating a controversy over conflict of interest that earned him the nickname "Lexus Leung" and which ultimately led to his resignation in July of that year.

 Leung is currently the Chairman of Nan Fung Group and chairman and co-founder of New Frontier Group.

-Education
+Early life and Education

-Leung was educated in Hong Kong.
+Antony Leung was born on 29 January 1952 in Hong Kong.
+His family has roots in Shunde, Guangdong.
 He received his secondary education in Ying Wa College and holds a Bachelor of Social Sciences degree, majoring in economics and statistics, from The University of Hong Kong.
 During his university studies, he actively participated in student activities and was concerned with political issues.
 He was also a resident of St. John's College.
 It had been a long-term goal of Leung to be Financial Secretary, according to some classmates.
 He completed Harvard Business School's Programme in Management Development in 1982 and the six-week Advanced Management Programme in 1999.
 He received an honorary Doctor of Laws at The Hong Kong University of Science and Technology in 1998.

 Career

 Leung started his banking career as a currency trader and spent 23 years with Citicorp where he took up regional management positions in investment, corporate and private banking in Hong Kong, New York, Singapore and Manila.
 Leung rose to senior management positions at big international banks in Hong Kong.
 He joined Chase Manhattan Corporation in 1996, where he rose to the rank of Asia-Pacific chairman.
 He oversaw the Asia-Pacific operation of J.P.
-Morgan Chase & Co., which became the No.2 U.S. bank when commercial bank Chase Manhattan bought Wall Street investment firm J.P.Morgan in 2000.
-He relocated to Singapore shortly before he resigned from J.P.Morgan to become Financial Secretary.
+Morgan Chase & Co., which became the No. 2 U.S. bank when commercial bank Chase Manhattan bought Wall Street investment firm J.P.
+Morgan & Co. in 2000.
+He relocated to Singapore shortly before he resigned from JPMorgan to become Financial Secretary.

 Prior to becoming Financial Secretary, he was actively involved in public services.
 He was an unofficial member of the Executive Council (1997–2001 April) and was responsible for Education Reform when he was the Chairman of Education Commission (1998–2001 April).
 The Chair of the Commission was succeeded by Dame Rosanna Wong Yick-ming, the former Chairperson of the Housing Authority who resigned before a vote of no confidence in the Legislative Council of Hong Kong following a scandal concerning the improper construction of housing estates under the Home Ownership Scheme.